PetrochukM/Simple-QA-EMNLP-2018/README.md

 This is the code for the EMNLP 2018 paper "SimpleQuestions Nearly Solved: A New Upperbound and Baseline Approach".

 The SimpleQuestions dataset is one of the most commonly used benchmarks for studying single-relation factoid questions.
-We present new evidence that this benchmark can be nearly solved by standard methods.
-First we show that ambiguity in the data bounds performance on this benchmark at 83.4%; there are often multiple answers that cannot be disambiguated from the linguistic signal alone.
+First we show that ambiguity in the data bounds performance on this benchmark at 83.4%; there are often multiple answers that cannot be disambiguated from the question alone.
 Second we introduce a baseline that sets a new state-of-the-art performance level at 78.1% accuracy,  using only standard methods.

 ## Example